Trump pardons Flynn despite guilty plea in Russia probe

 A Justice Department official said the department was not consulted on the pardon and learned Wednesday of the plan.
 But the official, who spoke on condition on anonymity to discuss internal deliberations, noted that the president has the legal power to pardon Flynn.

 The move is likely to energize supporters who have taken up Flynn as a cause celebre and rallied around the retired Army lieutenant general as the victim of what they assert is an unfair prosecution, even though Flynn twice admitted guilt.
-Trump has repeatedly spoken warmly about Flynn, who was once praised by special counsel Robert Mueller's prosecutors as a model co-operator in their probe into ties between Russia and the 2016 Trump campaign.
+Trump has repeatedly spoken warmly about Flynn and, in an indication of his personal interest in his fate, asked then-FBI Director James Comey in February 2017 to end a criminal investigation into the national security adviser.

 In a statement, Flynn’s family thanked Trump “for answering our prayers and the prayers of a nation” by issuing the pardon.